nickbrandt/GitLab/doc/user/group/epics/index.md

 issue from an epic, simply click on the <kbd>x</kbd> button in the epic's issue list.

+### With Epics

+An epic can have multiple child epics while the maximum depth is 5.
+You can add epics associated with the epic by clicking the plus icon (<kbd>+</kbd>) under the epic description, pasting the link of the issue, and clicking **Add**.
+Any epic belonging to a group or subgroup of the epic's group are eligible to be added.
+To remove a child epic from a parent epic, simply click on the <kbd>x</kbd> button in the epic's epic list.

+### Conflicts

-When you add an issue to an epic that's already associated with another epic, the issue is automatically removed from the previous epic.
-In other words, an issue can be associated with at most one epic.
+When you add an issue or an epic to an epic that's already associated with another epic, the issue or the epic is automatically removed from the previous epic.
+In other words, an issue or epic can be associated with at most one epic.

 ## Start date and due date